cmanon/wp-strava/readme.txt

 == Strava Segment ==

 Embed a segment in a page or post.
-Shows a summary of the segment plugs a map if a google maps key has been added.
+Shows a summary of the segment plugs a map if a map key has been added.

 Paste in the full segment URL from Strava, such as https://www.strava.com/segments/18803428 and click "Embed" (pasting a link directly into the editor also works).
 The easiest way that to navigate to a segment URL on strava.com is by clicking “View Full Leaderboard” or “View Local Legend Stats” while you're viewing a segment from an activity.